Oyster Bay: Oyster Bay Harbor

 2. Conditional Harvesting Area Descriptions:

-Oyster Bay Harbor: All the uncertified shellfish lands in the southern portion of Oyster Bay Harbor as described in clause (4)(ii)(a) in the Notice to All Shellfish Harvesters, Notice of Sanitary Condition of All Shellfish Lands in of Adjacent to the Town of Oyster Bay, Nassau County, State of New York, dated January 1, 2013.
+Oyster Bay Harbor: All the uncertified shellfish lands in the southern portion of Oyster Bay Harbor as described in clause (v)(a) and (b) in the Notice to All Shellfish Harvesters, Notice of Sanitary Condition of All Shellfish Lands in of Adjacent to the Town of Oyster Bay, Nassau County, State of New York, dated January 1, 2016.

 Except, all that area within 500 yards of the Oyster Bay sewage outfall located offshore, northeasterly of the northern terminus of Florence Avenue, as marked by stakes topped with black and white checkered flags; and,

-Except, all that area located westerly of a line extending due north from the landward end of the rock jetty located immediately north of the Town of Oyster Bay boat ramps in Theodore Roosevelt Memorial Park; and,
+Except, all that area located westerly of a line extending northerly from the landward end of the rock jetty located immediately north of the Town of Oyster Bay boat ramps in Theodore Roosevelt Memorial Park, to the highest point of the gazebo with orange tile roof located near the southwestern most point of Brickyard Point on Centre Island; and,

 Except, all that area located within the Town Marina at Theodore Roosevelt Memorial Park; and,